• Skip to primary navigation

 • Advertise

-Should You Still Use Zoom in 2022?
-(Hint: Security is not an Issue Anymore)
+Should You Still Use Zoom in 2025?
+Security Recommendation

 Don't use Zoom meetings anymore